juliankoehn/julian.pro/src/content/blog/type-safe-react-components-in-typescript.md

 - TypeScript prevents bugs and eases maintenance

 Typed components take a bit more work.
 But pay off exponentially in long term productivity and resilience.

-What tips do you have for typing React apps?
-Share your experiences below!